Nam Woo-hyun: 2016–present: Solo debut, military service and departure from Woollim

-On February 12, 2019, Nam joined the judging panel of TV Chosun Trot Audition Program Tomorrow's Miss Trot as one of the masters, a competitive survival program for female trot singers.
-Nam went on to release his third EP A New Journey on May 7.
-Also he will begin his Asian Concert tour from April 27, Taipei following Macau on June 2.
-Nam also joined the musical Mefisto a lead role scheduled to run from May 25 to July 28.
-Nam concluded his second Solo Concert "Arbor Day 2" on August 10 and 11 in Seoul.
+On February 12, 2019, Nam joined the judging panel of TV Chosun Trot Audition Program Tomorrow's Miss Trot, a competitive survival program for female trot singers, as one of the masters.
+Nam went on to release his third EP A New Journey on May 7, 2019, with an Asian Concert tour from April to August.
+Nam also joined the musical Mefisto in a lead role from May to July 2019.

-On October 24, Nam enlisted for his mandatory military service, serving as a public service worker; he was unable to serve as an active duty soldier due to his shoulder injury from 2014.
+Nam enlisted in the military on October 24, 2019, fulfilling his mandatory military service as a public service worker.
 He released his second digital single on November 3 as a gift for fans during his military service.
 On August 5, 2021, he officially completed his service.

 On October 19, 2021, Nam made his comeback with his fourth EP With.

 On October 7, 2022, Nam became the final member of Infinite to leave Woollim Entertainment after deciding not to renew his contract, though he will still remain as a member of the group.

 In March 2023, Nam signed a contract with Jflex.

+In January 2024, Nam arrived in the Philippines for the filming of his upcoming movie The Guardian.

+Personal life

+In early 2023, Nam was diagnosed with a rare form of cancer, which threatened both his participation in the already-planned Infinite comeback as well as his career at all as a singer and performer.
+After recovering from surgery, he joined his groupmates in their promotions and concerts, eschewing the recommendation of his physician to rest.
+He then continued to work through his recovery preparing for the release of his first full solo album, Whitree, on November 28, and a full slate of promotions that followed.